A. Investigation of Complaints.

-(5) Absent unforeseen circumstances which would otherwise impose an extraordinary hardship on a party, witnesses or documents may not be added to the list:
+(5) Absent unforeseen circumstances which would otherwise impose an extraordinary hardship on a party, witnesses or documents may not be added to the list after:

-(b) 15 or fewer days before the hearing, if no prehearing conference is scheduled.
+(b) 15 days before the hearing, if no prehearing conference is scheduled.

 (6) The prohibition against adding witnesses does not apply to witnesses or documents to be used for impeachment or rebuttal purposes.

-(a) In hearings conducted by an administrative law judge of the Office of Administrative Hearings, this regulation shall be construed, if possible, as supplementing and in harmony with COMAR 28.02.01.
+(a) In hearings conducted by an administrative law judge of the Office of Administrative Hearings, this regulation shall be construed, whenever possible, as supplementing and in harmony with COMAR 28.02.01.

 (b) In a conflict between this regulation and COMAR 28.02.01, this regulation applies.